 This hike up Mount Abraham, locally referred to as Mount Abram, offers a challenging and rewarding experience for the experienced and advanced hiker.
 The Fire Warden Trail is the traditional, non-Appalachian Trail approach to the highest of the eight peaks that make up the 4.5 mile ridge line.
 The ridge line and eastern slopes of the mountain, up which the trail climbs, are a part of a Maine state ecological reserve.
 The well-worn Fire Warden Trail is easy to follow with blue-blazed markings until just after the campsite/privy where they start to become sparse as the trail gets more steep.

-At the summit, there is a fire tower (only the steel legs of which remain) marking the peak and, nearby, a shelter with the remains of an old fire warden station.
-Here, the trail connects to a side trail of the Appalachian Trail which runs north connecting to the Appalachian Trail Corridor.
+At the summit, there is a large cairn marking the peak.
+Here, the trail connects to a side trail which runs north to connect to the Appalachian Trail.
 On a clear day hikers can enjoy 360 degree views of the entire High Peaks region of Maine.

 This trail passes through a property that was acquired in part with funds from the Land for Maine’s Future program.
 For more information about the LMF program and the places it has helped to protect, please visit the LMF webpage.